moves-rwth/dynasty/TUTORIAL.md

 The problem of partitioning is also known as the threshold synthesis.
 It aims to partition the set of instantiations into a set of accepting instantiations, i.e., instantiations that satisfy the property at hand, and rejecting instantiations, i.e., instantiations that do not satisfy the property at hand.
 The CEGIS method and the evolutionary search do not support this this type of synthesis.

-**An example of partitioning on the grid (POMDP) benchmark mentioned in the 'Feasibility' section:**
+**Partitioning on the Grid benchmark mentioned in the 'Feasibility' section (used the same option configuration as before):**
 ```
 python3 dynasty.py --config examples/grid/4x4grid_sl.cfg  --partitioning  --constants CMAX=11,T_EXP=0.0,T_SLOW=0.0,T_FAST=0.77 lift
 ```
-**TV: I would expect some explanation of what the input means.
-From this, I get nothing.**

 **The result depicts all instances (option combinations) that satisfy the property:**
 ```